sunilkeyal/demo-spring-security/README.md

 - Swagger can be accessed at http://localhost:8080/swagger-ui.html

 # Docker
 ## Image from Dockerfile
+Docker default is 2GB, which is not sufficient for so many servers to run inside.
+Increase to at least 4GB.

 We can build a docker image by reading  instructions from a Dockerfile as follows

 - Clean build the application first